Totally Accurate Battlegrounds includes the following styles of play.

 - An MMO game is a Massively Multiplayer Online game where 1000's of players play in the same game world at the same time.
 They are frequently fantasy based like World of Warcraft, but they can also be sci-fi like Star Citizen.
 MMO's have a strong focus on character development and loot collection.

-Forward Ports for Totally Accurate Battlegrounds
+How to Port Forward Totally Accurate Battlegrounds

 When you are playing Totally Accurate Battlegrounds you might need to forward some ports in your router.
-Forwarding ports is a useful trick in gaming because it can really help to make your network connection most stable and intermittently even faster.
+Forwarding ports is a useful trick in gaming because it can really help to make your network connection most stable and sometimes even faster.
 Routers were not designed to allow incoming network requests and some games can play tremendously better if an incoming connection is forwarded through the router to the game.

 Before You Forward a Port